fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-cse.md

-# FIDO Device Onboard (FDO) Client SDK CSE API Reference
+# FIDO Device Onboard (FDO) Client SDK Intel® CSE API Reference

 This document describes the list of all the functions used by the client SDK to interact with the CSE (Converged Security Engine).